Mania must be closely monitored for.

 The SMVT and bipolar disorder

 Biotin is of intrinsic biological importance whose dysregulation would affect many biological processes.
-Biotin in a cofactor for pyruvate carboxylase, which is involved in glucogenesis and supplies substrates for the tricarboxylic acid cycle, is required for acetyl-CoA carboxylase, which is the rate limiting step is fatty acid biosynthesis, for propionyl-CoA carboxylase and 3-methylcrotonyl-CoA carboxylase which are involved in branched-chain amino acid metabolism (Tong, 2013).
-Bicarbonate is the CO2 donor for biotin-dependent carboxylases ((Tong, 2013).
+Biotin in a cofactor for pyruvate carboxylase, which is involved in glucogenesis and supplies substrates for the tricarboxylic acid (TCA) cycle, is required for acetyl-CoA carboxylase, which is the rate limiting step is fatty acid biosynthesis, for propionyl-CoA carboxylase and 3-methylcrotonyl-CoA carboxylase which are involved in branched-chain amino acid metabolism (Tong, 2013).
+Biotin deficiencies dysregulate polyunsaturated fatty acid metabolism (Kramer et al., 1984).
+Biotin deficiencies can have many causes, for example, rare inborn errors of metabolism and through use of antibiotics which upset gut microbiota (Saleem and Soos, 2020).

 Pantothenic acid is a precursor of CoA (Tahiliani and Beinlich, 1991).
 CoA is required for the E2 subunit of pyruvate dehydrogenase complex (Patel et al., 2014) and the E2 subunit of 2-oxoglutarate dehydrogenase complex (Kumaran et al., 2013).
-The 2-oxoglutarate dehydrogenase complex is a critical step in the tricarboxylic acid (TCA) cycle (Sheu et al., 1999).
+The 2-oxoglutarate dehydrogenase complex is a critical step in the TCA cycle (Sheu et al., 1999).
 Reduction in the activity of the 2-oxoglutarate dehydrogenase complex can result in a decrease in ATP production by the TCA cycle and by oxidative phosphorylation (Berndt et al., 2012).
+Biotin is a co-factor for pyruvate carboxylase which supplies oxaloacetate for the TCA cycle (McClure et al., 1971; Scrutton et al., 1965).
 Bipolar disorder is associated with swings in mood and energy (Grande et al., 2016).
-Plausibly switches in pyruvate metabolism and the TCA cycle with concomitant swings in ATP synthesis could result in swings in mood and energy seen in bipolar disorder.
-Biotin is a co-factor for pyruvate carboxylase which supplies oxaloacetate for the TCA cycle (McClure et al., 1971; Scrutton et al., 1965).
+Switches in pyruvate metabolism and activity of the TCA cycle with concomitant swings in ATP synthesis could result in swings in mood and energy seen in bipolar disorder.
 In bipolar disorder, there is downregulation in the expression of mitochondrial genes involved in oxidative phosphorylation (Konradi et al., 2004) which could be due to dysregulation of the TCA cycle.

 Pantothenic acid deficiencies are held to be rare in humans as pantothenic acid is ubiquitous in food (Hodges et al., 1958).
 Pantothenic acid deficiencies result in fatigue, apathy and malaise (Hodges et al., 1958; Tahiliani and Beinlich, 1991) which could if severe be a depression equivalent to a bipolar depression.
 No pantothenic acid deficiencies in diets are being postulated in bipolar disorder rather what is being postulated is difficulties in the transport of pantothenic acid by the SMVT and difficulties in the synthesis of CoA from pantothenic acid.
 Synthesis of CoA requires pantothenic acid (Leonardi and Jackowski, 2007).
 Valproic acid decreases CoA levels (Thurston et al.,1985; Deutsch et al. 2003) which could be due to decreases in pantothenate transport.

+Depending on how DNA and histones are hypermethylated due to dysregulation of the TCA cycle in bipolar disorder there could be a wide variety of symptoms.
 TCA cycle intermediates regulate DNA methylation and histone methylation (Xiao et al., 2015; Tran et al., 2017).
-Dysregulation of the TCA cycle could dysregulate epigenetic mechanisms whereby there would be decreased demethylation of DNA and decreased histone demethylation.
 Ten-eleven translocation (TET) proteins are alpha-ketoglutarate dependent enzymes that demethylate DNA (Scourzic et al., 2015).
 JumonjiC domain-containing proteins are α-ketoglutarate-dependent dioxygenases that demethylate histones (Klose et al., 2006).
-Depending on how DNA and histones are hypermethylated due to dysregulation of the TCA cycle in bipolar disorder there could be a wide variety of symptoms.
+Dysregulation of the TCA cycle could dysregulate epigenetic mechanisms whereby there would be decreased demethylation of DNA and decreased histone demethylation resulting in different symptoms in different individuals with bipolar disorder.

-Valproic acid is a histone deacetylase inhibitor (Krämer et al., 2003; Göttlicher, 2004).
-The pyruvate dehydrogenase complex synthesizes acetyl-CoA which can be used for histone acetylation (Sutendra et al., 2014).
+The nuclear pyruvate dehydrogenase complex synthesizes acetyl-CoA that is used for histone acetylation (Sutendra et al., 2014).
 The E2 component of the pyruvate dehydrogenase complex requires CoA (Patel et al., 2014).
 With a shortage of CoA, synthesis of acetyl-CoA will decrease resulting in decreased histone acetylation.
-Reregulating the PDHC thereby increasing levels of acetyl-CoA could have much the same effect on histone acetylation as histone deacetylase inhibitors, such as valproic acid, where both approaches would increase histone acetylation.
+Valproic acid is a histone deacetylase inhibitor (Krämer et al., 2003; Göttlicher, 2004).
+Re-regulating the PDHC thereby increasing levels of acetyl-CoA could have much the same effect on histone acetylation as histone deacetylase inhibitors, such as valproic acid, where both approaches would increase histone acetylation.

 Sodium, L-cysteine and taurine